-It’s like the saying, “If you know how to read, you know how to cook?”
+Ever heard of the saying “if you know how to read, you know how to cook?”
 Well, bartending is not that far off.

 You see, drinks build off one another behind the bar.
 By learning just a few drinks, you have the skills needed to learn many more.
 Daunting cocktails that are “complex” or “upscale” will soon be much easier to grasp.

-Learn these classics and you’re half way there.
+Learn the following classics and you’re half way there.
 These are drinks you can count on to get you started as a bartender.

 Before you know it, you’ll be running the show.
 Here are five classic cocktails every bartender should know.
 It all starts here…